frankois944/kmp-mvvm-exploration/README.md

 It's not that simple, I'm working on it for some time and with the advancement of KMP, it sounds to be easier but not so much :)

-The KMP MVVM approach on [Android is fully supported](https://developer.android.com/topic/libraries/architecture/viewmodel), using Kotlin multiplatform or not, it's the same implementation.
+The KMP ViewModel approach on [Android is fully supported](https://developer.android.com/topic/libraries/architecture/viewmodel), using Kotlin multiplatform or not, it's the same implementation.

 Otherwise, on iOS, it's kind of experimental, the KMP ViewModel is not made to work on this target, we need to find some workaround for correctly using it and the main issue is the **lifecycle**.